-The turning driver failed to yield the right-ofway to the cyclist who was going straight.
+The turning driver failed to yield the right-ofway to the bicyclist who was going straight.
 (Title 18, 1200.3).
 Turning drivers must yield to vehicles approaching from the opposite direction (Title 18, 2207.4 and 2208.2).

-4. Passing Too Closely
+Passing Too Closely

-Bicyclist riding on the right side of the road is struck by overtaking vehicle in the same lane.
+Bicyclist riding on the right side of the road is struck by overtaking driver in the same lane.